 It was in the judgement of Sujata Sharma v.
 Manu Gupta that the Delhi High Court laid down that since both daughters and sons have equal rights as coparceners, it is the eldest child who becomes the karta and not the eldest son.
-This is a landmark judgement, still not known well enough, which has the potential to give immense power in the hands of women.
+This is a landmark judgement, still not known well enough, which has the potential to give immense power to the hands of women.

 The most recent judgement where this time, the Supreme Court has upheld the position of women, is in the case of Vineeta Sharma v.
 Rakesh Sharma, decided on 11th August 2020.
-Cementing the fact that daughters and sons are equal, despite when they were born, whether they are married or not, whether their father passed away prior to the 2005 amendment or not, the Supreme Court, quoting a 1996 judgement, stated that “A son is a son until he gets a wife.
+Cementing the fact that daughters and sons are equal, despite when they were born, whether they are married or not, and whether their father passed away prior to the 2005 amendment or not, the Supreme Court, quoting a 1996 judgement, stated that “A son is a son until he gets a wife.
 A daughter is a daughter throughout her life”.

-Needless to say, this judgement does not bestow greater rights on the daughter than on the son, but enshrines her equal rights.
+Needless to say, this judgement does not bestow greater rights on the daughter than on the son but enshrines her equal rights.